nlasheras/aoc-2022/README.md

 ### Day 22

 Part 1 was relatively easy.
 Part two ramps up a lot.
 I wasn't able to finish it before the end of day.
-Will keep working on it when I have some more time.
+After a bit of time spent refactoring and cleaning up the solution, I managed to crack the position translation and spotted the a couple of wrong connections and finally got my second gold star for this day :satisfied:.
+The solution is not generic at all, it has the cube net for the input and the example hardcoded, but I'm happy for now with this.

 ### Day 23